How do I submit my FSA claims for reimbursement?

 How do I access my Living Healthy benefit, and how does it work?

-You can access the Living Healthy program online at www.dmba.com.
-After logging in, navigate to the blue Living Healthy window.
-Here, you will find the program description, instructions on registering, directions for reporting completed challenges, and much more.
+To access the Living Healthy program, log in to www.dmba.com.
+Navigate to the Living Healthy tile on your dashboard.
+Here you will find the program description, instructions on registering, directions for reporting completed challenges, and much more.
 Living Healthy helps you focus on your health throughout the year by completing various challenges.
 By participating in these challenges, you can also earn back a portion of the benefit premium you've paid for you and your covered spouse throughout the year.
-Please see your Living Healthy summary plan description for more information.
+Please see the Living Healthy summary plan description for more information.
+To do this, log in to www.dmba.com.
+Navigate to My Plans and under Summary Plan Descriptions (Handbooks), select Living Healthy.

 Do I have benefits when I leave the country?